Castle Rock reaches agreement for Dawson Trails project; developer must now submit build phases for approval

 Castle Rock town leaders are working on the approval phases of a project that would develop a huge area of land in the southwest corner of town.
 It's an area that has been zoned for commercial, industrial and residential development for decades.

 The project is called Dawson Trails.
-A developer called Westfield Investment Partners Inc. reached an agreement with the town recently to build 5,850 single-family homes as well as roughly 3.2 million square feet of commercial, office, restaurant and industrial uses.
+A developer called Westside Property Investment Co., Inc. reached an agreement with the town recently to build 5,850 single-family homes as well as roughly 3.2 million square feet of commercial, office, restaurant and industrial uses.
 Over 47% of the property would be dedicated for open space, parks and trails.

 RELATED: Castle Rock - What is Dawson Trails?